hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The conflagration came through gluttony;
 >
-> Nor let the monument their peace destroy,
+> Nor let the monument[^55] their peace destroy,
 >
-> Nor take their cautions from the "Naked Boy",
+> Nor take their cautions from the "Naked Boy[^56]",

->
+[^55]: It is hoped the citizens of London have now too much liberality to suffer their social comforts to be disturbed by the disgraceful inscription on the monument, attributing the burning of the city, in 1668, to the Roman Catholics. &c. &c.

+[^56]: The figure of a naked boy was for many years placed outside a public house ("The Fortune of War"), in Giltspur-street, formerly Pie Corner, with an inscription, describing the extent, northward, of the fire of London, and attributing it to the sin of gluttony; this image was taken down some time ago by the late landlord, but has since been restored by desire of the corporation.
+It now, however, stands without the inscription, that being, perhaps, considered too severe a reflection on the civic propensity to good eating.

 > Have struck out gluttony from civic sins,
 >
 > And rather praise than punish greasy chins;